tw4l/bulk-reviewer/README.md

 - /Volumes:/Volumes
 ```

 These two volumes are used only for giving the `worker` and `server` containers access to data to scan with bulk_extractor.
-For development on Linux or Windows, change these two volumes for the `worker` and `server` containers in `docker-compose.yml` to appropriate values such as `- /home:/home` (Linux) or `- C:\Users:/Users` (Windows).
+For development on Linux or Windows, change these two volumes for the `worker` and `server` containers in `docker-compose.yml` to appropriate values such as `- /home:/home` (Linux) or `- C:\Users:/Users` (Windows) - this will determine which directories/files are accessible to Bulk Reviewer from the host machine.

 ### Start containers